beginning of content

 Key facts

-- Testicular cancer is a cancer that develops in your testicles, the two small, egg-shaped glands behind your penis.
+• Testicular cancer develops in your testicles, which are two small, egg-shaped glands behind your penis.

-- With treatment, more than 9 out of 10 people with testicular cancer can be cured.
+• More than 9 out of 10 people with testicular cancer can be cured with treatment.

-- Having one testicle removed will not usually affect your fertility, and your remaining testicle should produce enough testosterone for normal functioning.
+• Having one testicle removed usually doesn’t affect fertility, as your remaining testicle produces enough sperm.

 What is testicular cancer?

-Testicular cancer is a cancer that develops in your testicles, the two small, egg-shaped glands behind your penis that produce sperm.
-The cancer is usually just in one testicle, but it can appear in both.
+Testicular cancer is a cancer that develops in your testicles.
+Your testicles are two small, egg-shaped glands behind your penis that produce sperm.
+Testicular cancer usually only affects one testicle, but it can occur in both.

-It is possible for testicular cancer to spread to the lymph nodes in the stomach or to other parts of the body.
-With treatment, more than 9 out of 10 people with testicular cancer can be cured.
+Testicular cancer is the most common cancer in young males aged 20 to 39 years.
+If untreated, it can spread to lymph nodes in your stomach or to other parts of your body.
+With treatment, more than 9 out of 10 people with testicular cancer are cured.

 What are the symptoms of testicular cancer?